-A student's cumulative grade point average (CGPA) indicates a student's achievement in all courses taken at Abu Dhabi University until the end of a given semester.
-The CGPA is obtained by dividing the total quality points earned from the initial enrollment at Abu Dhabi University to the end of the given semester by the total number of credit hours taken until the end of that semester.
-Courses with grades "P", "CC", "I", "IP", "W", "WA", and "H" are excluded from computing the CGPA.
-Courses transferred from another college/university will appear on the student's transcript with a "T" grade and will be excluded from computing the CGPA.
+A student's cumulative grade point average (CGPA) indicates a student's achievement in all courses taken at ADU until the end of a given semester.
+The CGPA is obtained by dividing the total quality points earned from the initial enrollment at ADU to the end of the given semester by the total number of credit hours taken until the end of that semester.
+Courses with grades "P", "I", "IP", "W", "WA", and "H" are excluded from computing the CGPA.
+Courses transferred from another college/university will be excluded from computing the CGPA.